Methyl B12 injections improve language, social and cognitive skills in autism treatment:

 - Initiating play, more interactive play

-Sometimes, children experience a mixture of both positive and negative changes when using methyl B12 injections.
-Undesired effects are still a good sign of treatment success.
-For that reason they are often called positive/negative because the aggravation will reduce in time leaving the some of the positive gains listed above.
+Sometimes, children diagnosed with autism experience a mixture of both positive and negative changes when using methyl B12 injections in autism treatment using biomedical intervention.
+Undesired effects are still a good sign of treatment success and are consequently referred to as positive/negative because the aggravation will reduce in time leaving the positive gains.
 Positive/negatives are not uncommon and include:

 - Self-stimulating behaviour